“Amicu certus in re incerta cernitur”

-Ivan’s dad was complete alcoholic.
+Ivan was raised by a single mum.
+His dad was complete alcoholic.
 I saw him only once.
 He was so ‘marinated’ after decades of drinking, that it was even impossible to tell when he was drunk or sober, if he ever was sober.
 He was trying to say something friendly to me, but I could not understand even a single word.
 Poor Ivan needed to ‘translate’ for me from Russian to Russian.
 I felt very sorry for Ivan – my dad at least could still talk properly and was not always drunk.

 Victoria was the only surprising exception.
 Her parents divorced when she was little.
 Her dad was married three times, her mum – twice.
 It always puzzled me how they all managed to maintain good relationships.
-Victoria lived with her mum, however if she needed her dad he was always there for her in the blink of an eye.
+Victoria lived with her mum, however if she needed her dad he was always there for her in a blink of an eye.
 She had very good relationship with all his children from other marriages – her half-sisters and half-brothers.
 Her step-dad treated her well too.
 May be, that’s why she turned into such a carefree chatter box with a beaming smile: always happy, always confident, always giggling…

 I do admire their self-discipline, strength, determination and kind hearts.
 They are real heroes for me, the most beautiful people I’ve known.